 This could be because of any accidental change majorly in your Intermediate CA (ICA).

-For example, if you would have accidentally executed
+For example, if you accidentally execute

 The only solution is to reconfigure the ICA and then get it signed with the Root CA.

-To mitigate this to be happening again, it is advised that we immediately plan for a Vault version upgrade to a minimum version 1.11.x which doesn't have this risky behavior anymore, due to multi-issuer/safe CA rotation functionality.
+To mitigate this happening again, it is advised that we immediately plan for a Vault version upgrade to a minimum version 1.11.x which doesn't have this risky behavior anymore, due to multi-issuer/safe CA rotation functionality.